Stefan M. Selig: Career

 In 1984, Selig joined First Boston Corp, where he worked in the mergers and acquisitions department for the investment bankers Bruce Wasserstein and Joseph Perella.
 In 1988, he joined Wasserstein's and Perella's own firm, Wasserstein Perella & Co., which has been described as a training ground which helped create "a dynasty of bankers and executives that has spread throughout Wall Street and corporate America".

 Later he became a partner at Berenson Minella & Co., a boutique investment bank where he organized high-profile buyouts.

 In 1994, Selig joined UBS as head of its financial sponsor group and as co-head of mergers and acquisitions.
 He moved to Société Générale in 1998, and then Bank of America from 1999 until 2014.
-He rose to executive vice chairman of global corporate and investment banking, where he was "known for advising on consumer and retail deals", including the 2013 sale of Yankee Candle Co. to Jarden Corp. for $1.75 billion and a number of deals for L Brands.
+He rose to executive vice chairman of global corporate and investment banking, where he was "known for advising on consumer and retail deals".
+From 2007 to 2010 he worked on deals for L Brands, parent company of Victoria’s Secret and Bath & Body Works to buyout firm Sun Capital Partners Inc, and in 2013 on the sale of Yankee Candle Co. to Jarden Corp. for $1.75 billion.

-In 2017 Selig founded BridgePark Advisors, and he has been chairman of a number of public companies including Rotor Acquisition in 2021 and Venator Materials in 2023.